Education

 John Muir Charter School

-John Muir Charter School is a nonprofit public-benefit corporation with a charter granted in 1998 by the Nevada County Superintendent of Schools.
-JMCS serves 20 CCC centers and has partnered with the CCC for more than 20 years.
+John Muir Charter School (JMCS) is a nonprofit public-benefit corporation with a charter granted in 1998 by the Nevada County Superintendent of Schools.
+JMCS serves a majority of CCC centers and has partnered with the CCC for more than 20 years.

 John Muir Charter School